Make Windows Live Mail Windows' Default Email Program

-This tutorial shows you how to make Windows Live Mail the default email program, or default mail handler, on Windows XP and Windows Vista.
-Both versions of Windows let you set the default email application from the Control Panel, but the Options dialog in Windows Live Mail lets you do that in a much easier way.
+This tutorial shows you how to make Windows Live Mail the default email program, or default mail handler, on Windows XP, Windows Vista, and Windows 7.
+These versions of Windows let you set the default email application from the Control Panel, but the Options dialog in Windows Live Mail lets you do that in a much easier way.
 Clicking a Make Default button and confirm are the only two steps needed to make it your default email program.

 You can also set Windows' default email application from the Control Panel: